microwavedd/microwavedd/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=microwavedd" alt="microwavedd" /></a> </p>

-- 🔭 I’m currently working on making the Still Alive song from portal into the terminal using Python.
+- 🔭 I’m currently not working on anything, but open to anything!

 - 👯 I’m looking to collaborate in anything I can, (if I'm skilled enough to do so)